dernhelm7/ligo/gitlab-pages/docs/advanced/polymorphism.md

 </Syntax>

-When compiled, LIGO will monomorphise the polymorphic functions into particular instances, so that the generated Michelson code will not contain polymorphic functions.
+During compilation, LIGO will monomorphise the polymorphic functions into specific instances, resulting in Michelson code that does not contain polymorphic function declarations anymore.

 ## Polymorphism with parametric types

-Polymorphism can be particularly useful for writing functions over parametric types, which include built-in types such as lists, sets, maps, etc.
+Polymorphism is especially useful when writing functions over parametric types, which include built-in types like lists, sets, and maps.

-As an example of this, we will see how to implement list reversing, but not for list of a particular type, but parametrically on any type.
+As an example, we will see how to implement list reversing parametrically on any type, rather than just on lists of a specific type.

 Similar to the `id` example, we can introduce a type variable that can be generalised.
-We will write a direct version of the function, the reader can play with different versions using `List` combinators.
+We will write a direct version of the function using an accumulator, but the reader can experiment with different variations by using `List` combinators.

 <Syntax syntax="pascaligo">